 When looking for a surgeon, it is important to choose one who is well-trained and familiar with the nuances of breast augmentation in trans women.
 The chest anatomy of trans women is different from that of cis women.
 This makes it critical that you work with a surgeon with the knowledge base and the skill set required to give you the best results possible.

 Dr. Ginger Xu is a Board-certified plastic surgeon who has helped many trans women achieve greater self-confidence through feminizing breast augmentation.
-Dr. Xu received specialty training in aesthetic plastic surgery at Harvard where she also gained particular expertise in top surgery for transgender patients.
+Dr. Xu received specialty training in aesthetic plastic surgery at Harvard where she also gained particular proficiency in top surgery for transgender patients.
 She is now based in the San Francisco Bay area.

 Dr. Xu embraces the responsibility of transforming her patients’ appearance to reflect their inner values and sense of self.
 She seeks to create natural results that give her patients the emotional relief and comfort of having physical features ultimately aligning with their unique identity.